By Sarah Liverance In 1986, Luke Sklar founded Sklar Wilton & Associates. Over 29 healthy...

 Launched on May 13, 2019, Headway is a Canada-wide initiative designed to support healthy minds at work.
 It was inspired by the founder of Sklar Wilton & Associates, Luke Sklar, a successful entrepreneur, Marketing Hall of Legends inductee, generous community leader, and loving family man.
 Luke was a bright light and mentor to many.
 Sadly, we lost Luke to depression in 2018.

-If you’ve been following the #Headway movement, you know we want to fuel action for Healthy Minds at Work by sharing and encouraging pledges on LinkedIn.
+If you’ve been following the #Headway movement, you know we want to fuel action for Healthy Minds at Work by encouraging you to share your pledge on your own LinkedIn page. as well as in our #Headway LinkedIn group.
 But if Headway is new for you, keep on reading to learn more.

 Making mental health in the workplace a priority is not only the right thing to do, there’s a robust business case for doing so.
 The business costs of mental illness in Canada exceed fifty billion dollars per year, mental health issues can cost Canadian companies up to $1494 per employee per year, and the social costs of mental illness are immeasurable.
 Morneau Shepell’s ‘Workplace Mental Health Priorities‘ details further statistics about the business case for mental health in the workplace.
 In today’s economy, which is based on human qualities such as connectivity, innovation, and collaboration, business leaders must create workplaces that honour and respect human strengths and vulnerabilities.